valinsky/blog/content/posts/python-csv-null-empty-string.md

 ## Solution

-Python's CSV parsing functionality is written in [CPython](https://github.com/python/cpython/blob/f4c03484da59049eb62a9bf7777b963e2267d187/Modules/_csv.c), so my hopes of simply overriding some method to parse the CSV according to my needs were quickly shattered.
+Python's CSV parsing functionality is written in [CPython](https://github.com/python/cpython/blob/f4c03484da59049eb62a9bf7777b963e2267d187/Modules/_csv.c), so my hopes of simply overriding a method to parse the CSV according to my needs were quickly shattered.

 Updating the PostgreSQL table definition to allow null values for column `c` also wasn't an option for me at the time.